Chicago at Christmas

 Thick, heart-shaped gingerbread cookies read "Merry Christmas" and "Frohe Weihnacht."

-Museum of Science and Industry: The beloved " Christmas Around the World" exhibit celebrates 82 years in 2023.
+Museum of Science and Industry: The beloved " Christmas Around the World" exhibit has been running since 1942.
 On weekends, ethnic ensembles perform all day.

 Shopping: Hard-core shoppers should hit town the first full weekend in December for the annual One of a Kind fine-arts sale at the Merchandise Mart.